-- A. Federal Communications Commission regulations and appropriate provisions of the certificate holder's operations specifications and operations manual; - B. General safety rules, emergency procedures, and flight following procedures; - C. Map reading, aeronautical chart interpretation, basic navigation, and flight planning; - D. Weather terminology and procedures for flight service weather advisories; - E. Types of radio frequency bands used; and - F. Annual training that includes at least a review of the program's Post-Accident/Incident Plan (PAIP) and competency in the areas included in subsections (8)(A)-(G). - (9) There shall be an ongoing quality improvement program designed to objectively and systematically monitor, review, and evaluate the quality and appropriateness of patient care, pursue opportunities to improve patient care, and resolve identified problems. - (10) A safety committee shall be established and shall meet regularly to assess and evaluate the safety aspects of the operation. - (11) Each air ambulance service shall maintain policies and procedures that include the following: - (A) Safety program, including infection control program; - (B) Communications procedures; - (C) Ambulance operations procedures; - (D) Standards of clinical care (medical protocols); - (E) Equipment maintenance; - (F) Disaster/multiple casualty protocols; and - (G) Quality improvement program. - (12) Helicopter visual flight rule programs will adhere to the ceiling and visibility standards of the Federal Aviation Administration as authorized when conducting helicopter air ambulance operations in accordance with Federal Aviation Regulation part 135.
-These operations specifications will be available for inspection by the EMS Bureau during normal business hours. - (13) Each ambulance service shall display a copy of their ambulance service license in the patient care compartment of each ambulance aircraft operated by the ambulance service.
+- (C) An air ambulance used for transport of trauma patients must have a medical advisor who is a trauma surgeon on the staff of a designated trauma center that regularly receives patients from the air ambulance program and who will provide expertise in cooperation with the medical director in the development of policies, procedures and quality improvement for all trauma related air ambulance activities. - (8) Each aircraft operated as an ambulance shall have the capability to communicate by voice with local hospital(s), trauma centers, and the service's own dispatching agency. - (A) Communication specialists shall have the training commensurate to the scope of responsibility in the communication center. - (B) Training shall be provided in aircraft capabilities, operational limitations, navigation and map coordination. - (C) Information pertinent to each call shall be logged in order to retrieve complete activity review reports. - (D) Communication specialists shall be responsible for flight following based on requirements of the program and Federal Aviation Administration Title 14 CFR part 135. - (E) A system shall be in place to assure emergency requests are answered, the phone calls and radio traffic are recorded and a back-up power source is available.
+The system shall include means to provide the crew the ability to communicate by voice with local hospitals, trauma centers, police, sheriff and fire dispatching agencies. - (F) The hospital emergency ambulance radio system shall not be used for flight following. - (9) There shall be an ongoing quality improvement program designed to objectively and systematically monitor, review and evaluate the quality and appropriateness of patient care, pursue opportunities to improve patient care and resolve identified problems.
+A safety committee shall be established and shall meet regularly to assess and evaluate the safety aspects of the operation. - (10) Each air ambulance service shall maintain policies and procedures that include the following: - (A) Safety program, including infection control program; - (B) Communications procedures; - (C) Ambulance operations procedures;

+- (D) Standards of clinical care (medical protocols); - (E) Equipment maintenance; - (F) Disaster/multiple casualty protocols; and - (G) Quality improvement program. - (11) Helicopter visual flight rule programs will adhere to the ceiling and visibility standards of the Federal Aviation Administration as authorized when conducting helicopter air ambulance operations in accordance with Federal Aviation Regulation part 135.
+These operations specifications will be available for inspection by the Bureau of EMS during normal business hours. - (12) Each ambulance service shall display a copy of their ambulance service license in the patient care compartment of each ambulance aircraft operated by the ambulance service.

-AUTHORITY: section 190.103, RSMo 2000, sections 190.108, 190.120, 190.160, 190.165, and 190.185, RSMo Supp.
-2007 and section 190.176, HB 1790, 94th General Assembly, Second Regular Session, 2008.\ Emergency rule filed Aug.
+AUTHORITY: sections 190.103, 190.108, 190.120, 190.160, 190.165, 190.175, 190.176 and 190.185, RSMo Supp.
+1998.
+Emergency rule filed Aug.
 28, 1998, effective Sept.
 7, 1998, expired March 5, 1999.
 Original rule filed Sept.
 1, 1998, effective Feb.
 28, 1999.
-Amended: Filed May 19, 2008, effective Jan.
-30, 2009.

-\Original authority: 190.103, RSMo 1998; 190.120, RSMo 1973, amended 1980, 1998, 2002; 190.160, RSMo 1973, amended 1998, 2002; 190.165, RSMo 1973, amended 1978, 1998, 2002; 190.175, RSMo 1973, amended 1998, 2002; 190.176, RSMo 1998, 2008; 190.180, RSMo 1998, amended 2002; and 190.185, RSMo 1973, amended 1989, 1993, 1995, 1998, 2002.
+Original authority: 190.103, 190.108, RSMo, 1998; 190.120, RSMo 1973, amended 1980, 1998; 190.160, RSMo 1973, amended 1998; 190.165, RSMo 1973, amended 1998; 190.175, RSMo 1973, amended 1998; 190.176, RSMo 1998; and 190.185, RSMo 1973, amended 1989, 1993, 1995, 1998.